FormIt360/autodesk-formit-360-web-help/Creating Designs/Place Primitives.md

 # Place Primitives

 Use pre-defined shapes as design building blocks.
-Placing primitives provides a second way to create content.

-## Place a Primitive

 1. Click one of the five shapes on the primitives palette.